scikit-build/scikit-build-core/README.md

 Other backends are also planned:

-- Setuptools integration highly experimental currently
+- Setuptools integration highly experimental
 - The extensionlib integration is missing
 - No hatchling plugin yet

-Features over classic Scikit-build:

-- Better warnings, errors, and logging
-- No warning about unused variables
-- Automatically adds Ninja and/or CMake only as required
-- No dependency on setuptools, distutils, or wheel in build mode.
-- Powerful config system, including config options support in build mode.
-- Automatic inclusion of site-packages in `CMAKE_PREFIX_PATH`
-- FindPython is backported if running on CMake < 3.24 (included via hatchling in a submodule, configurable)
-- Limited API / Stable ABI and pythonless tags supported via config option
-- No slow generator search, ninja/make or MSVC used by default, respects `CMAKE_GENERATOR`
-- SDists are reproducible by default (UNIX, Python 3.9+)

-Currently, the recommended interface is the PEP 517 interface.
+The recommended interface is the PEP 517 interface.
 There is also a setuptools-based interface that is being developed to provide a transition path for classic scikit-build.